mnuck/torn-oc-items/deploy/README.md

 - Container runs as non-root user (UID 1001)
 - Security contexts prevent privilege escalation

+## Environment Variables

+The application uses two types of environment variables:

+1. Non-sensitive variables in `deployment.yaml`:
+   - `LOGLEVEL`: Controls logging verbosity (default: "warn")
+   - `ENV`: Environment name (default: "production")

+   These can be modified directly in the deployment file.

+2. Sensitive variables in Kubernetes secrets:
+   - `TORN_API_KEY`: Your Torn API key
+   - `TORN_FACTION_API_KEY`: Your Faction API key
+   - `SPREADSHEET_ID`: Google Sheets ID
+   - `SPREADSHEET_RANGE`: Sheet range to read/write
+   - `PROVIDER_KEYS`: Comma-separated provider API keys

+   These are stored in the `torn-oc-secrets` secret and must be updated using the process below.

 ## Modifying the .env File

 To modify the .env file after deployment: